UnionOfRAD/manual/en/configuration/servers/lighttpd.md

-# Lithium On Lighty
+# li3 On Lighty

-This quick guide is meant to help Lighty users get a development setup running in order to create Lithium apps served up by Lighttpd.
+This quick guide is meant to help Lighty users get a development setup running in order to create li3 apps served up by Lighttpd.
 Lighttpd is a web server designed and optimized for high-performance production environments.
 It has a small memory footprint, yet contains a rich feature set.
-If you're planning on using Lithium and Lighttpd together, this guide is for you.
+If you're planning on using li3 and Lighttpd together, this guide is for you.

 ## Running Lighty